ReloPush: Multi-object Rearrangement in Confined Spaces with a Nonholonomic Mobile Robot Pusher: Related Work

 \section{Related Work}

-\textbf{Planning among Movable Obstacles.} Many real-world environments comprise movable obstacles that robots can manipulate to free up space to make path planning feasible.
+\textbf{Planning among Movable Obstacles.} Many real-world environments include movable obstacles that robots can manipulate to free up space to make path planning feasible.
 This problem, first formulated by~\citet{wilfong1988motion} is PSPACE-hard when the final positions of objects are specified (these instances are known as~\emph{labeled}) and NP-hard otherwise (instances known as~\emph{unlabeled}).
-However, the relevance of the problem has motivated extensive investigation. \citet{chen1990practical} devised a hierarchical planner that was shown to be effective in environments with polygonal obstacles. \citet{stilman2005navigation} demonstrated real-time planning among movable obstacles in realistic, cluttered households.
-Later approaches exhibited important properties such as probabilistic completeness~\citep{van2010path} and extensions to domains of higher degrees of freedom (DoF) such as manipulation~\citep{stilman2007manipulation,King-RSS-13,haustein2015kinodynamic}.
+However, the relevance of the problem has motivated extensive investigation. \citet{chen1990practical} devised a hierarchical planner that proved effective in environments with polygonal obstacles. \citet{stilman2005navigation} demonstrated real-time planning among movable obstacles in realistic, cluttered households.
+Later approaches exhibited important properties such as probabilistic completeness~\citep{van2010path} and extensions to manipulation with high-DoF (degrees of freedom) arms~\citep{stilman2007manipulation,King-RSS-13,haustein2015kinodynamic}.

 We tailor the concept of planning among movable objects to a nonholonomic pusher, leveraging insights from Dubins path classification~\citep{shkel2001classification,lim2023circling}.
 In cases where the optimal rearrangement path violates the workspace boundary, we modify the object's starting pose to transition to a different optimal solution.
-In cases where an obstacle is blocking an optimal object rearrangement, we remove the object to clear the way, by building on prior work on traversability graphs~\citep{nam2021fast}.
+When an obstacle is blocking an optimal object rearrangement, we remove the object to clear the way, by building on prior work on traversability graphs~\citep{nam2021fast}.